CFIN-FM

 CFIN-FM is a French-language Canadian radio station located in Lac-Etchemin, Quebec.

 It broadcasts on 100.5 MHz with an effective radiated power of 9,600 watts (class B) using an omnidirectional antenna.

 The station has a variety format and operates under a community radio licence.
-CFIN-FM received approval in 1991 and went on the air in 1992.
+CFIN-FM received approval in 1991 and went on the air on march 27th,1992.
 One of their most famous shows was the weekly "Son Noir des Nuits Blanches", mainly a classic-rock show broadcast on Saturday nights from midnight to 2 A.M. from 1993 to 1998.

 CFIN-FM operates four rebroadcasters.
 The most powerful one, CFIN-FM-1, is located in Armagh, and broadcasts on 103.9 MHz with an effective radiated power of 1,390 watts (class A) using an omnidirectional antenna.
 The other ones all broadcast on 105.5 MHz using a directional antenna with a peak effective radiated power of 50 watts (class LP); these rebroadcasters are: